 The need for evidence of the effects of caesarean section performed for non-medical reasons at term on perinatal and maternal mortality, and maternal psychological morbidity, is important to women and clinicians.
 The actual number of women requesting caesarean birth in the absence of clear indications for themselves or their baby is unknown (Klein 2004).
+Furthermore, women's preferences for birth mode are likely to change as their pregnancies progress (Kingdon 2009).
+In Kingdon's study, only 2% of women expressed a preference for caesarean birth by late pregnancy.
 However, a proportion of women are currently undergoing caesarean section performed for non-medical reasons at term, whilst existing evidence concerning the risks and benefits is keenly contested by professionals (Minkoff 2003) and consumer organisations representing maternity service users (Lowdon 2002).